aanchal-fatwani/online-shop/README.md

 # Online Shop

-This application contains mulitple independent modules (Header, Dashboard, Products and Categories)
+This application contains multiple independent modules (Header, Dashboard, Products, and Categories)

 There is a Container module to define the application and load other MFEs.